 The impact on the environment can be significant, especially with international journeying for studies, business, and conferences remaining popular.
 The much needed measures to reduce excessive vehicle use are important for any university or college seeking to achieve the aims of its environmental commitments.

-If you would like to connect with other EAUC members interested in this area of sustainability, join the EAUC's Transport Community of Practice.
+Connect with other EAUC members interested in this area of sustainability, by joining the EAUC's Transport Community of Practice.
 This group is for EAUC members only.
-Find out more.

 University of London present their 2014 Annual Sustainability Report

 This is a film based on the best selling photography book, "The Earth from the Air".

 This case study focuses on Managing Facilities and Estates following research in 2014 into the way the FE sector in Wales is embracing the concept of sustainable development